jwtowner/d3wasm/BUILD.md

-# Building on Windows 10 + WSL2 + Ubuntu 20.04 using Microsoft Visual Studio 2019 with the Clang for Windows Subsystem for Linux Platform Toolset
+# Build with Microsoft Visual Studio 2019 with the Clang for Windows Subsystem for Linux Platform Toolset

 #### 1) Setup your development environment
 a) First, follow the instructions to install and setup WSL2 and Ubuntu 20.04 on Windows 10 here: